 You’ll need to submit your completed Observation Logs to The Moon Society if you want to receive your certificate.
 You’ll also need to be a Moon Society member.

-The submission process is still in being worked on.
+The submission process and the Observation Logs are still in being worked on.
 It’s definitely going to be 100% online though.
 Nothing paper and nothing mailed.
 We just don’t have the manpower or time to deal with paper documents.
 Plus, this is the 21st century.

 A brief note on cheating.
 Everything in this program is voluntary and the rewards for completing it have no monetary value.
 So, the only person being cheated would be you.
 Why would you do that to yourself?
 Taking the time to do the work will be more rewarding than trying to race through it.